-The variation in house types also adds positively to the diversity of design in the development, and aids placemaking, where the particular designs (Nethy, Braemar and Lauder) were not previously present.
-The Huntly and Nairn types are present elsewhere in the approved development, but are identified as they reflect a change from the approved type and slight variation to plot boundaries.
+The variation in house types also adds positively to the diversity of design in the development, and aids placemaking, where the particular designs (Balerno, Braemar and Lauder) were not previously present.
+While the types Crail, Dallachy, Kintore, Ardmore are already named in 16/00620/APP these latest design do differ slightly sufficient to form part of the current application.
 A diversity of house designs allows for easier recognition of streets within the development and therefore accords with policy PP1.